Bosence/GameJolt-C--API/README.markdown

 ## GameJolt C# API
-A wrapper for the GameJolt API service.
-Written, so *you* don't have to.
+A wrapper for the GameJolt API service for .NET programs in C#.

+## Requirements
+* .NET 3.5

+*If you wish to build the source, we used VS10 for reference*

 ## Features
 * Lightweight and self inclusive; no nasty dependencies